The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/comprehensive-guide-for-dnc-in-shadowbringers.md

 Additionally, you have four more GCDs that mirror the way Cascade, Fountain, Reverse Cascade, and Fountainfall work in an AoE setting called Windmill, Bladeshower, Rising Windmill, and Bloodshower.
 All four of these weaponskills are AoEs in a circle around you (five yalm radius).
 Windmill combos into Bladeshower while Rising Windmill and Bloodshower are slightly stronger procs from the combo weaponskills.

 Every time you use a proc’d weaponskill (Reverse Cascade, Fountainfall, Rising Windmill, or Bloodshower), you have a 50% chance to generate a Fourfold Feather.
-You can hold a maximum of 4  eathers.
-These feathers can be used for oGCD abilities called Fan Dance (150 potency single target) and Fan Dance II (100 potency in an AoE around you on multiple targets).
+You can hold a maximum of four Feathers.
+These Feathers can be used for oGCD abilities called Fan Dance (150 potency single target) and Fan Dance II (100 potency in an AoE around you on multiple targets).
 Additionally, when using a fan, it has a 50% chance to proc an ability called Fan Dance III (200 potency to primary target and 100 potency to all nearby enemies close to the target).

 Finally, DNC has a 1 min cooldown called Flourish which immediately grants them each of their weaponskill procs (Reverse Cascade, Fountainfall, Rising Windmill, Bloodshower) and a proc of Fan Dance III.